rm511130/Physna_User_Manual/README.md

 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>
 ### 3a.
 Main Landing Page

 - The main landing page, as seen below, is packed with features that are one click-away from deliverying great insights into your 3D models.
 Please note that depending on your user role and the set of features your company has subscribed to use, some of the menu items may not be active or available to you.

 ![Unmarked_Main_Page](./images/Unmarked_Main_Page.jpg)

 - Diving deeper into the main landing page features.
-Using the annotaded diagram shown below, follow the sequence of numbers and their descriptions:
+Using the annotated diagram shown below, follow the sequence of numbers and their descriptions:

 ![Commented_Main_Page](./images/Commented_Main_Page_v1.jpg)

 1. The search bar is for case-insensitive, partial or complete names of models, filenames, or metadata elements associated with the models.
 In the example above, the end user searched for "xx" and the results show all the models that contain "xx" in their names.